tldr-pages/tldr/pages/linux/pacman-deptest.md

 `pacman --deptest --help`

-- Display a list of packages, print the names of those that aren't installed:
+- Print the package names of the dependencies that aren't installed:

 `pacman --deptest {{package_name1}} {{package_name2}}`